 OEHHA recommends that individuals strive to meet the US Dietary Guidelines seafood consumption recommendations, while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
 The advice discussed in the following section represents the maximum recommended number of servings per week for different fish species.
 People should eat no more than the recommended number of servings for each fish species or species group.

-OEHHA's advice on consuming a particular fish species can be extended to other closely related fish species9 known to accumulate similar levels of contaminants.
+OEHHA's consumption advice for a particular fish species can be extended to other closely related fish species 10 known to accumulate similar levels of contaminants.